makerdao/market-maker-keeper/README.md

 ### Known limitations

+* This keeper is confirmed to work with RadarRelay and ERCdEX.

 * In case of RadarRelay, expired and/or taken orders to not disappear from the UI immediately.
 Apparently they run a backend process called _chain watching service_, which for tokens with little liquidity kicks in only every 10 minutes and does order pruning.
 Because of that, if we configure the keeper to refresh the orders too frequently (i.e. if the `--order-expiry` will be too low), the exchange users will see two or even more duplicates of market maker orders.

+* The _0x Standard Relayer HTTP API_ specifies 100 as the maximal page size for querying open orders.
+  Having said that, some exchanges (e.g. RadarRelay) support more than that, so the `--relayer-per-page` argument can be used to increase this limit.
+Just bear in mind this is against the spec.

+* Relayers tend to silently discard orders, for example if the ZRX token balance available in keeper account is too low.
+Even after successful order placement confirmation from the API the order may still disappear one or two seconds later.

 ## `paradex-market-maker-keeper`